 Sending Santa a letter is all good and well, but if you’re doing it in April, it’s unlikely that you’ll get what you asked for.
 Trends and interests change like the wind, so writing your wishes to Santa so early in the year will not be beneficial once December comes round.
 In addition to this, sending a letter too late will mean that Santa doesn’t have time to prepare himself.
 Knowing the perfect time-frame to send out a letter to Santa is crucial in order to avoid stress and misunderstandings.
 He’s a busy man!

 Timing plays a huge role in email marketing, too.
-There will be certain times throughout the week that your recipients are more active in their inboxes, so it’s a matter of trial and error in order to establish what will work best for you.
+There will be certain times throughout the week that your recipients are more active in their inboxes, so it’s a matter of trial and error in order to establish the best time to send your emails.
 Give yourself plenty of time to hit your campaign targets and tie this in with the availability of your recipient.
 Just ensure you aren’t bothering them out of work hours!